 What kind of pets are covered in the pet cremation service?

-Every pet cremation service covers dogs and cats, since these are the most common pets in the west.
-The Fantastic Pest Control team has no problem to take your deceased pet if they’re a small mammal, a bird, or a small reptile, such as a snake or a lizard.
+Every pet cremation service covers dogs and cats since these are the most common pets in the west.
+The Fantastic Pest Control team has no problem taking your deceased pet if they’re a small mammal, a bird, or a small reptile, such as a snake or a lizard.

 How long does it take to get ashes back from cremation?

 In most cases, you will receive the remains of your pet in no more than seven business days.

 How do I know I received all the remnants from the cremation?

 The Fantastic Pest Control team strives to earn your trust by offering you a detailed explanation of the procedure by our polite call centre agents.
 You will be guaranteed that the remains you receive are indeed your pet’s and nothing else.

 We understand that parting with a furry, feathered, or scaly family member makes your days difficult.
 This is why our professional team is here to offer you the most respectful and compassionate treatment of your pet as it passes to the next world.